-We overrule the ratio laid down in Himangni Enterprises, (2017) 10 SCC 706 and hold, landlord-tenant disputes are Arbitrable as The Transfer of Property Act, 1882 does not forbid or foreclose Arbitration.
-However, landlord-tenant disputes covered and governed by Rent Control Legislation would not be Arbitrable when specific Court or Forum has been given exclusive jurisdiction to apply and decide special rights and obligations.
+We overrule Himangni Enterprises, (2017) 10 SCC 706 and hold, landlord-tenant disputes are Arbitrable as The Transfer of Property Act, 1882 does not forbid or foreclose Arbitration.
+However, landlord-tenant disputes covered and governed by Rent Control Legislation would not be Arbitrable when a specific Court or Forum has been given exclusive jurisdiction to apply and decide special rights and obligations.
 Such rights and obligations can only be adjudicated and enforced by the specified Court/Forum, and not through Arbitration.

 Lord Mustill’s well-known comparison of the relationship between Courts and Arbitrators to a relay race, reads: